Qatar hosts summit in response to Israeli strike on Hamas in Doha, seeking to restrain such attacks

-DUBAI, United Arab Emirates — (AP) — Qatar hosted a summit of leaders of Arab and Islamic nations Monday in the hopes of presenting a united response to Israel's attack on Hamas leaders in Doha last week.
-But the group has few ways to restrain Israel as its war in the Gaza Strip grinds on.
+DUBAI, United Arab Emirates — (AP) — Qatar hosted a summit of Arab and Islamic nations Monday in the hopes of presenting a united response to Israel's attack on Hamas leaders last week in Doha.
+But as leaders offered different views about what to do, the group has few ways to restrain Israel in its war in Gaza.

-Israel launched its invasion of Gaza in response to Hamas' Oct.
-7, 2023, attack, and since then it has also retaliated against the militant group and other members of Iran's so-called Axis of Resistance elsewhere, including in Iran, Lebanon, Syria, Yemen and now Qatar.
+Israel, which launched its invasion of Gaza in response to Hamas' Oct.
+7, 2023, attack, has retaliated against the militant group and other members of Iran's so-called Axis of Resistance elsewhere, including in Iran, Lebanon, Syria, Yemen and now Qatar.
 That's led to wider anger among Mideast nations already enraged by the over 64,000 Palestinians killed during the war in Gaza — and a growing concern that the U.S. commitment to protect Gulf Arab states may not be strong enough.

-“It is time for the international community to stop applying double standards and punish Israel for all the crimes it has committed,” Sheikh Mohammed bin Abdulrahman Al Thani, Qatar's prime minister and foreign minister, told a meeting Sunday.

 However, it remains unclear just what the summit will be able to achieve.
-Significant tensions among the nations meeting could blunt cooperation — and they also have few levers they can pull.
+Significant tensions among the nations meeting could blunt cooperation.
+They also have few levers they can pull.
 Condemnations from countries that Israel considers enemies, like Iran, will mean little.
 Meanwhile, the nations attending that have diplomatic recognition deals with Israel may be reluctant to sever ties.

-“Considering the deep tensions between the Gulf states and other regional actors, assembling the summit in less than a week, especially given its scale, is a notable achievement that underscores a shared sense of urgency in the region,” the New York-based Soufan Center said.
-“The key question is whether ... (the summit will) signal a shift toward more consequential measures against Israel, including diplomatic downgrades, targeted economic actions and restrictions on airspace and access.”
+“Considering the deep tensions between the Gulf states and other regional actors, assembling the summit in less than a week, especially given its scale, is a notable achievement,” the New York-based Soufan Center said.
+“The key question" is whether the summit will "signal a shift toward more consequential measures against Israel, including diplomatic downgrades, targeted economic actions and restrictions on airspace and access.”

-Qatar’s ruling emir opened the summit by accusing Israel of not caring about its hostages held in the Gaza Strip and instead only working to ”ensure is Gaza is no longer livable.”
-Israel has said the goals of its war in Gaza include bringing all the hostages back and defeating Hamas.
+Qatar’s ruling emir opened the summit by accusing Israel of not caring about its hostages held in Gaza and instead working to ”ensure Gaza is no longer livable.”
+Israel has said the goals of its war include bringing all the hostages back and defeating Hamas.

+“If Israel wishes to assassinate the Hamas leaders, why then engage in negotiations?”
+Sheikh Tamim bin Hamad Al Thani asked.
+“If you wish to insist on the liberation of hostages, why then do they assassinate all negotiators?”

-Qatar has served as key mediator in an effort to reach a ceasefire in the war.
+The speech was unusually fiery for the 45-year-old ruler of Qatar, which has served as key mediator in ceasefire talks.

 A variety of regional leaders attended the summit, including Saudi Crown Prince Mohammed bin Salman, Turkish President Recep Tayyip Erdogan, Egyptian President Abdel-Fattah el-Sissi and Syria’s interim president, Ahmad al-Sharaa.

+"I believe that Israel should also be squeezed economically, as previous experience shows that such steps yield results," Erdogan said.

 After the U.S. bombed Iranian nuclear sites in June, Iran struck Al Udeid Air Base in Qatar, a major hub for American forces — a move that angered Qatar.
-Nevertheless, Iran sent President Masoud Pezeshkian to attend Monday's meeting.
-Before leaving Tehran, Pezeshkian noted the wide breadth of nations Israel has attacked since Oct.
-7.
+Nevertheless, Iran sent President Masoud Pezeshkian to attend Monday's meeting, who urged those there to "isolate the aggressor."

-“This regime has attacked many Islamic countries," he said.
-"It does whatever it wants, and unfortunately, the United States and European countries also support these actions.”

-Writing on the social platform X, Iranian Foreign Minister Abbas Araghchi added: “Iran stands with Qatar and indeed all Muslim brothers and sisters, particularly against the scourge that is terrorizing the region.”
+Pezeshkian did not touch on Iran's attack on Qatar but did mention Israel's war on Iran in June.
+He also warned that any country in the region could be next.

+“The attack on Doha changed lots of miscalculations and wrong ideas," he said.
+"It showed that no Arab or Muslim country is safe from the aggression of the regime in Tel Aviv.
+Tomorrow it can be any Arab or Muslim capital’s turn.”

 Qatar, an energy-rich nation on the Arabian Peninsula that hosted the 2022 World Cup, long has served as an intermediary in conflicts.
 For years, it has hosted Hamas' political leadership at the request of the U.S., providing a channel for Israel to negotiate with the militant group that has controlled Gaza for years.

-Note: This story has been corrected to remove an extra “is” in the quote from Qatar’s ruling emir.